zeta-chain/node/contrib/localnet/README.md

 - [jq](https://stedolan.github.io/jq/download/)

-### Integration of OP
+### OP Integration

-1 - Run localnet from docker-compose-optimism.yml.
+1 - Run localnet from `docker-compose-optimism.yml`.
-    - In this localnet Eth2 service was removed since it's not part of the challenge.
-    - on the new docker-compose make sure to adjust exposed ports as necessary to avoid port conflict.
+On the new docker-compose make sure to adjust exposed ports as necessary to avoid port conflict.

 2 - Run localnet from OP documentation https://docs.optimism.io/chain/testing/dev-node

 3 - Make sure OP components are running alongside with Zeta localnet with existing EVM, BTC, and Zetachain nodes.

 4 - Deploy OP smart contracts https://docs.optimism.io/builders/chain-operators/deploy/smart-contracts

-  - After running all scripts, depending on the local environement you may face some issues, like:
+ After running all scripts, depending on the local environement you may face some issues, like:

 * variable not being declared while they are, on my case i had to change `Config.sol` for being able to deploy the contract, some functions needed some vars, were put statically since this is just a local dev network.

 >before:
 ```solidity
  function deployConfigPath() internal view returns (string memory _env) {
         if (vm.isContext(VmSafe.ForgeContext.TestGroup)) {